How to organise your travel money before you travel

 Essentially, travel cards are good for use in countries where the currency is supported, but not the best option in countries where the currency isn’t supported.
 Credit cards are useful for large purchases or emergencies, especially if you choose one that waives currency conversion fees and international ATM fees.
 Debit cards, on the other hand, can be used for ATM withdrawals, everyday purchases and directly accessing your savings.
 It is important to research your destination and use a combination of options.

 3. Fund your trip

 With the right credit card, you can make the most of the money you will be spending.
-For example, if you use a travel reward credit card to fund your trip, you could earn rewards points for expenses you would've had to have made anyway.
+For example, if you use a rewards credit card to fund your trip, you could earn or even use rewards points for expenses you would've had to have made anyway.
 Plus, if you use a credit card to organise your holiday, you could also benefit from a personal concierge service to finalise any last-minute plans or take advantage of complimentary travel insurance covers.

 If you are using a credit card to pay for pre-holiday expenses such as flights, accommodation and tours, remember that you'll have to repay everything you charge (plus interest, in most cases).
 If you're able to pay your balance before the end of the statement period, you can also use your holiday as an excuse to build up healthy credit.